sebas642/the-ray-tracer-challenge-rust/README.md

 This the a partial implementation of [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge) book using Rust.

 This is a side project used to learn the Rust programming language.
+Lots of improvements could be made to improve documentation, robustness, performance, and readability.

 ## Chapters

 - [x] Chapter 1 - Tuples, Points, and Vectors
 - [x] Chapter 2 - Drawing on a Canvas
 - [X] Chapter 3 - Matrices
-- [ ] Chapter 4 - Matrix Transformations
+- [X] Chapter 4 - Matrix Transformations
 - [ ] Chapter 5 - Ray-Sphere Intersections
 - [ ] Chapter 6 - Light and Shading
 - [ ] Chapter 7 - Making a Scene